Drop-In Perceptual Optimization for 3D Gaussian Splatting: Implementation details

 \subsection{Runtime comparison of WD and original loss}

 We analyze the computational overhead introduced by WD during training.
-At a rendered resolution of $1063\times1600$ and with the Gaussian count fixed at 4.79M on the \texttt{Bicycle} scene from Mip-NeRF 360 dataset~\cite{barron2022mipnerf360}, the forward and backward pass time per iteration is 61.1\,ms for the original $\mathrm{L1}+\mathrm{SSIM}$ objective and 273.9\,ms when using WD.
+At a rendered resolution of $1063\times1600$ and with the Gaussian count fixed at 4.79M on the \texttt{Bicycle} scene from the Mip-NeRF 360 dataset~\cite{barron2022mipnerf360}, the forward and backward pass time per iteration is 61.1\,ms for the original $\mathrm{L1}+\mathrm{SSIM}$ objective and 273.9\,ms when using WD.
 In this work, we prioritize perceptual fidelity over raw training efficiency, trading additional training cost for improved visual quality.
 This $4.5\times$ increase mainly stems from the additional feature extraction and statistical computation in the VGG space (see~\cref{eq:WD}), following the WD implementation in~\cite{WD_orig}.
-It is worth noting that our adopted WD implementation is not optimized, and more efficient alternatives (\ie feature reuse, lower-resolution feature extraction or parallelization) could further reduce this training overhead.
+The reference WD implementation is unoptimized, but two simple changes already remove a substantial fraction of this overhead while preserving the loss value and its gradients \emph{bit-exactly} relative to the reference implementation: (i)~caching ground-truth VGG features and their pyramid statistics, since the ground-truth view does not change across training iterations; and (ii)~pruning zero-weight VGG pyramid levels, since the per-level weight $\mathtt{ReLU}(1 - |\log_{2}\sigma - i|)$ is zero for most levels under our constant $\sigma=4$---in our setup only 20 of 96 pyramid levels across the VGG feature stack contribute to the loss.
+Together, these two changes reduce the WD per-iteration time by ${\approx}48\%$, bringing the relative training overhead down from ${\approx}4.5\times$ to ${\approx}2.8\times$ over original 3DGS.
+Further VGG-side optimizations (\eg lower-resolution feature extraction, parallelization, or mixed-precision arithmetic) are likely to yield additional speedups and are left to future work.
 Moreover, WD-based optimization often converges to fewer splats at comparable perceptual quality, which can reduce rendering cost and partially offset the increased training time for the loss computation.